nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 This ensures that modifications (deletes/edits) to the persons after a `list` or `sort` command will be consistent.

+#### Design considerations:

+The `parse` function in SortCommandParser.java is used to trim and process the arguments before instantiating SortCommand object.
+The `execute` function in SortCommand is used to identify the order and sort by to be used by the comparator and to run the sort with the comparator.
+This ensures that subsequent additions to sort by, such as sort by name etc, would only require to edit the `execute` function.

 The `SortBy` Enum ensures that new sorting options can be extended in future iterations.
 A new switch case can be added to the `SortCommand` to perform an `updateSort()` for the `Model` object, with the corresponding comparator.

 ### Show Team feature